amittkulkarni/groove/README.md

 ## Usage

-- Access the application through http://localhost:5000 in your web browser.
+- Access the application through http://localhost:5000 in your browser.
 - Register for a new account or log in with existing credentials.
 - Browse the music library, create playlists, and enjoy streaming.